schwertJake/Kafka_DDOS_Detection/README.md

 So at a top level, the following happens:

-1. A raw log line from apache web server (or example text file in this case) enters kafka at the `logs.raw` topic
+1. A raw log line from an apache web server (or example text file in this case) enters kafka at the `logs.raw` topic
 2. That raw log (one long string) is parsed into a useful JSON object containing the IP, Timestamp, Resource Requested, and lots of other interesting information, and is publised to the `logs.parse` kafka topic
 3. The parsed logs now enter the DDOS detection specific stream applications.
 The first one trim's down that JSON document to just the IP address and the timestamp, then publishes it to the `logs.trim` kafka topic.
 4. These messages containing just the IP address and timestamp are entered into a sliding window where only timestamps in the last <user defined time> exist.
 If the count of timestamps within the window are greater than <user defined threshold>, the IP is considered overactive and malicious, and is published to a `logs.blacklist` topic for further use